-The largest known fortress from Ancient Egypt has been unearthed
+The largest known ancient Egyptian fortress was unearthed

-near the Suez Canal, archaeologists announced on Sunday.
+near the Suez Canal, as the archaeologists responsible announced towards

 The massive fortress, discovered at a site called Tell-Huba,